ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Parameters:

-- `level` — Maximum Message Level (by default `Trace`) which will be stored in a table.
+- `level` - Maximum Message Level (by default `Trace`) which will be stored in a table.
-- `database` — Database name.
+- `database` - Database name.
-- `table` — Table name.
+- `table` - Table name.
-- `partition_by` — [Custom partitioning key](../../engines/table-engines/mergetree-family/custom-partitioning-key.md) for a system table.
+- `partition_by` - [Custom partitioning key](../../engines/table-engines/mergetree-family/custom-partitioning-key.md) for a system table.
 Can't be used if `engine` defined.
+- `order_by` - [Custom sorting key](../../engines/table-engines/mergetree-family/mergetree.md#order_by) for a system table.
+Can't be used if `engine` defined.
 - `engine` - [MergeTree Engine Definition](../../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-creating-a-table) for a system table.
 Can't be used if `partition_by` defined.
-- `flush_interval_milliseconds` — Interval for flushing data from the buffer in memory to the table.
+- `flush_interval_milliseconds` - Interval for flushing data from the buffer in memory to the table.
-- `storage_policy` – Name of storage policy to use for the table (optional)
+- `storage_policy` - Name of storage policy to use for the table (optional)

 **Example**
 ```xml